 We submitted one piece of marketing material for awards from last year.
-I would have liked to see more, but I’m waiting until next year to submit our web site (which I think is very innovative and fresh) as well as the In Your Words program.
+I would have liked to see more, advice but I’m waiting until next year to submit our web site (which I think is very innovative and fresh) as well as the In Your Words program.
 I am already bracing for a brisk discussion on whether our web page or just the Gen Y Blog will get submitted.
 But that debate is for another day.

 I found a blog for The Nexus Connection from CUES who do the Golden Mirror Awards.
 This was one of the two organizations where we submitted our product brochure for judging.
-The blog is written by one of the judges and he listed a lot of items that I think we really need to pay attention to; both for improving our efficacy, and for creating award winning materials.
+The blog is written by one of the judges and he listed a lot of items that I think we really need to pay attention to; both for improving our efficacy, this and for creating award winning materials.

 The hottest items on the docket dealt with the Green initiative.
 These quotes came out of their observations: